alexwebgr/jquery-localize/README.markdown

 # Contributing

-This plugin is written in [CoffeeScript](http://jashkenas.github.com/coffee-script/).
-The included `builder` script will run `coffee` with the necessary flags to automatically update the compiled javascript in the build/ directory any time you save changes to the coffee code under src/.

-If you're interested in contributing, please fork the [repository](https://github.com/coderifous/jquery-localize), make your changes, and send pull-requests.
+If you're interested in contributing, please fork the [repository](https://github.com/alexwebgr/jquery-localize), make your changes, and send pull-requests.

 Tests use QUnit.
 Run them by serving from the root of the project and